Service and inspection checklist

 - Sprinkler repair cost factors

-A maintenance or tune-up visit often checks each zone, visible heads, spray coverage, controller schedules, leaks, low pressure, valve response, and drip irrigation issues.
+A sprinkler or irrigation maintenance/tune-up visit often checks each zone, visible heads, spray coverage, controller schedules, leaks, low pressure, valve response, and drip irrigation issues.
 Exact service scope varies by provider.

-When should I request sprinkler maintenance in Dayton?
+When should I request irrigation maintenance in Dayton?

-Many homeowners request maintenance during spring startup, after mowing or landscaping changes, during dry summer coverage problems, or before fall winterization if repairs are needed first.
+Many Dayton-area homeowners request irrigation maintenance during spring startup, after mowing or landscaping changes, during dry summer coverage problems, or before fall winterization if repairs are needed first.

 Is maintenance different from sprinkler repair?